Restaurant Insurance in Arizona

 Equipment Breakdown

 Covers mechanical and electrical failure of commercial kitchen equipment.
 Arizona summer heat puts extreme stress on HVAC, refrigeration, and cooling systems, significantly increasing breakdown frequency during the hottest months.
+Also covers food spoilage when refrigeration or freezer equipment fails — a critical protection for restaurants that can lose thousands in inventory overnight.

 • A/C fails during 115-degree Phoenix heat wave — forced closure